 Provisions for pensions and similar obligations are calculated according to actuarial principles using the projected unit credit method.
 Provisions are measured based on Prof. Dr. Klaus Heubeck's 2018 G Standard Tables.
-Based on the interest rate information that was determined and published by the German central bank in accordance with the Regulation on the Discounting of Provisions (RückAbzinsV) as of January 2020 (Sec.
+Based on the interest rate information that was determined and published by the German central bank as of February 2021 in accordance with the Regulation on the Discounting of Provisions (RückAbzinsV) (Sec.
 253 (2) HGB), the computation interest rate was extrapolated to the balance sheet date with the market data available as of the balance sheet date assuming unchanged market conditions.
-This resulted in an average market interest rate of 2.6%, assuming a residual term of 15 years.
-Furthermore, a 2.5% rate of income increase is assumed.
+This resulted in an average market interest rate of 2.19%, assuming a residual term of 15 years.
+Furthermore, a salary trend of 1.9% is assumed.